firebolt-db/godocs/docs/Overview/queries-overview/index.md

 * [History-based query optimization](./understand-query-performance-hbs.md), which leverages past query patterns to improve query plans for new queries.

 ## Query telemetry and monitoring
-Firebolt provides tools to monitor and analyze query execution:
+Firebolt provides the following tools to monitor and analyze query performance:

 - **`EXPLAIN` command**: View the query plan to understand how Firebolt executes your query.
 - **Telemetry data**: Analyze metrics such as runtime, memory usage, and data processed.